• Skip to main content

 I am from New Year’s Eve late night countdowns with hors d’oeuvres and cheese fondue and one movie or one game after another so your eyes don’t shut from heaviness.

 I am from plump stock with freckled hands and drooping, gathered skin.
 Soft.
 Therapeutic.
 Aged, but loved.
 Grandma’s don’t get sick and they never use a recipe when a little of this and a little of that is just right.
-Grandpas answer the phone, “Hell-O” as if you are the most important person to ever call.
+Grandpa answers the phone, “Hell-O” as if you are the most important person ever to call.
 Everyone comes home for the holidays so we can grow up, dress up, and be a bigger family than 3.

 I am from climbing cherry trees at the Pirates’ house, who buried the treasure and sent us on a hunt when the school bus dropped us off.